aerogear-attic/aerogear-android-authz/README.md

 ## Usage

-There are two supported ways of developing apps using AeroGear for Android.
-Development may be done with Maven and Android Studio.
-Maven and Android Studio feature good dependency and library management and are far easier to get set up and developing.
+There are two supported ways of developing apps using AeroGear for Android: Android Studio and Maven.

 ### Android Studio